 - Level the production volume – create a consistent production pace or cadence at the bottleneck which is a good representation of customer demand/pull.

-The extent to which the production mix and production volume should be leveled is determined by a trade-off between the cost of changeovers, the cost of inventory and customer delivery performance.
+The extent to which the production mix and production volume should be levelled is determined by a trade-off between the cost of changeovers, the cost of inventory and customer delivery performance.

-A paced assembly line is well suited to load leveling.
+A paced assembly line is well suited to load levelling.
 Car models and variants can be spread across the pacing mechanism (the chain) according to mix and volume.
-Each operator zone can be tailor made to adjust (changeover) very quickly between models and variants.
-The Hiejunka Box (or at least the thinking behind it) is a Lean tool used for load leveling that can be applied to paced assembly lines.
+Each operator zone can be tailor-made to adjust (changeover) very quickly between models and variants.
+The Hiejunka Box (or at least the thinking behind it) is a Lean tool used for load levelling that can be applied to paced assembly lines.

-A high speed flow line used in the food & beverage industry is an entirely different operating platform.
-For example, if it takes a 2 hour stoppage at the bottleneck to Clean In Place (CIP) between certain products then it doesn’t make sense to run these products for only 10 minutes.
-Technology will improve this situation but until then, this is an example of a physical and microbiological reality that must be faced in a pragmatic way.
+High speed flow lines used in the process industry are an entirely different operating platform.
+For example, if it takes a 2-hour stoppage at the bottleneck to Clean In Place (CIP) between certain products then it doesn’t make sense to run these products for only 10 minutes.
+This is an example of a physical and microbiological reality that must be faced in a pragmatic way.

-Load leveling for flow lines in the food & beverage industry can still be achieved using a technique called Product Wheels developed by Dupont™ and Exxon.
-Product Wheels are a Fixed-Interval-Variable-Volume load leveling technique and are the domain of a plant scheduler (not a Hiejunka box).
+Load levelling for flow lines in the process industry can still be achieved using a technique called Product Wheels developed by Dupont™ and Exxon.
+Product Wheels are a Fixed-Interval-Variable-Volume load levelling technique and are the domain of a plant scheduler (not a Hiejunka box).
 Refer to the next chapter for more information on this technique.

-Anyway, the schedules and sequences used by food and beverage manufacturers can usually be leveled using a standard Product Wheel of about 3 weeks in duration.
-There are many many factors to consider when designing and optimising a Product Wheel for the food and beverage industry which can include (but are not restricted to);
+Anyway, the schedules and sequences used by the process industry can usually be levelled using a standard Product Wheel of about 3 weeks in duration.
+There are many factors to consider when designing and optimising a Product Wheel for the process industry which can include (but are not restricted to):

 - Coordination of intermediate product storage and blending